 2-My Hair’s Gone Green!

-The blondes among you may have had the misfortune of green tinged hair before after too long spent in the pool following a very recent dye job.
-As most people dye their hair just before they go on holiday, more people than you’d think suffer the dreaded green glimmer.
+The blondes among you may have had the misfortune of green-tinged hair before after too long spent in the pool following a very recent dye job.
+As most people dye their hair just before they go on holiday, more people than you’d think to suffer the dreaded green glimmer.

 However, the buffet can once again help!
 Just try adding some ketchup.
 Cover your hair in tomato sauce (although we’d recommend you stay in your room whilst you do this as the waiters could get a bit funny) and the red colour in the sauce will help neutralise the colour.